measure-sh/measure/measure-backend/self-host/README.md

 > ### Requirements
 >
 > Make sure you have [Docker](https://docker.com/) running on your machine.
-You can follow the official installation instructions on [docker.com](https://docs.docker.com/get-docker/.)
+You can follow the official instructions on [docker.com](https://docs.docker.com/get-docker/.) to know how to install and run docker.

 #### 1. Clone the repository